ms-mckee/ms-mckee.github.io/_posts/2016-05-12-recommendedapps.md

 date: 2016-05-06
 ---
 <p>
 It's been so fun getting the iPads working and into the hands of the Kindergartners!
-Below are a few (free*) apps I would recommend for Kinder.
+Below is a (free*) app I would recommend for Kinder.
 Enjoy!
 </p>

 <h>Native Numbers</h>